-Afterwards the eyes should be cleaned with soft cloth.
+Afterwards the eyes should be cleaned with a soft cloth.

-Mild fomentation is given with a piece of cloth rinsed in warm water in disorders of Kapha and Vata.
+Mild fomentation is given with a piece of cloth dipped in warm water in disorders of Kapha and Vata.

 Very hot and strong medicinal drops lead to pain, redness and loss of vision;

 Very cold drops produce pricking pain, loss of movement of eye balls and discomfort;

 Excess therapy produces roughness of the lids, friction and difficulty in opening of the lids;

 Inadequate (less) therapy leads to worsening of the diseases, increase of swelling, redness and absence of lacrimation.
 5 – 6.